Zartender/18-Workout-log/Criteria.md

 ## Comprehension Check
 You will be employer-ready if you can answer the following questions:
 1. What is the difference between SQL and NoSQL?
+##### SQL is an integer/number base database.
+##### NoSQL generall is beneficial for a db that contains more text/characters than numbers.

 2. What is object-document mapping?
+##### Mapping to a Document.
 3. What is the equivalent of Sequelize associations in Mongoose.js?
+##### Populate

 ## Learning Objectives
 You will be employer-competitive if you are able to:
 * Explain the difference between SQL and NoSQL
+###### The choice between SQL and NoSQL depends entirely on individual circumstances as both of them have advantages as well as disadvantages.
+SQL databases are long established with fixed schema design and a set structure.
+They are ideal for applications that require multi-row transactions such as an accounting system or for legacy systems that were built for a relational structure.

+##### On the other hand, NoSQL databases are easily scalable, flexible and simple to use as they have no rigid schema.
+They are ideal for applications with no specific schema definitions such as content management systems, big data applications, real-time analytics, etc.

 * Configure Heroku for deployment of a Node.js application using MongoDB
 * Explain and execute CRUD methods with MongoDB, using both the  and Mongoose.js
 * Use both a GUI and the Mongo command prompt to interface with a database